 While I believe that advanced planning is always the best approach, I realize that sometimes this is not always possible.
 In that case, I can guide you and your family through a Medicaid crisis situation.
 In an emergency, or if someone is unable to come to my office, I am happy to make a house call.
 I often meet with clients in the privacy of their own homes, as well as at assisted-living facilities, nursing homes, and hospitals.

 I serve clients throughout the state of Massachusetts, particularly in Winchester, Arlington, Lexington, Woburn, Medford, Burlington, Medford, Somerville, and most of Eastern Middlesex County.
 I invite you to contact me for an initial consultation, and look forward to meeting you in person.

 Education, Memberships and Community Service

 I graduated magna cum laude from the New England School of Law, where I was a member of the Law Review and presently serve as an Adjunct Professor.

 I am a member of both the national and Massachusetts chapters of The National Academy of Elder Law Attorneys.
 I am one of the few Certified Elder Law Attorneys* in Massachusetts, and one of less than 500 in the country.
 I earned this distinction by completing a rigorous process that requires many years of focusing on the areas of Elder Law and Estate Planning, a Bar-style Exam, taking numerous continuing legal education courses, and receiving multiple references from fellow Elder Law and Estate Planning Attorneys.

-I volunteer at the Arlington Council on Aging, the Jenks Center in Winchester, and the Woburn Council on Aging.
+I have volunteered at the Arlington Council on Aging, the Jenks Center in Winchester, and the Woburn Council on Aging.
 In addition, I am frequently asked to speak to groups on estate planning issues and how to protect assets from the overwhelming costs of nursing home care.

 *Certified as an Elder Law Attorney by the National Elder Law Foundation.